iToto/bashPrefs/README.md

 bashPrefs
 =========

-All setting files from my ~/
+All config files from ~/